MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Begin Big-Block Alternatives article** as the next priority for completion.
+1. **Complete Big-Block Alternatives article draft** as the next priority.

-2. **Finalize image selection** for Mercury Cyclone and Hellcat Comparison articles.
+2. **Begin planning for "10 Rare Muscle Cars" article** as the highest priority new article.

 3. **Establish publishing workflow** including final locations for articles and images.

-4. **Begin planning for additional articles** from the list of newly identified topics.
+4. **Develop image collection workflow** to streamline the process for future articles.

 ### Next Actions

-1. Begin research phase for Big-Block Alternatives article
+1. Begin drafting Big-Block Alternatives article
-2. Finalize image collection for Mercury Cyclone and Hellcat articles
+2. Collect images for Big-Block Alternatives article
+3. Create technical specifications comparison table for all featured models
-3. Establish publishing workflow and hosting platform for completed articles
+4. Establish publishing workflow and hosting platform for completed articles
-4. Review new article opportunities and prioritize next batch
+5. Review "10 Rare Muscle Cars" original content for analysis

 ### Active Tasks (March 26, 2025)
 - Completed Mercury Cyclone article (ahead of schedule)
 - Completed Hellcat comparison article (ahead of schedule)
+- Completed Big-Block Alternatives research, analysis, and outline (ahead of schedule)
 - Remaining tasks to address:
-  1. Begin Big-Block Alternatives article research
+  1. Draft Big-Block Alternatives article
-  2. Finalize multimedia for completed articles
+  2. Finalize multimedia for all articles
   3. Establish publishing platform and workflow

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
+The Muscle Car Blogs Project is progressing exceptionally well, with two articles completed ahead of schedule and the third article at 50% completion.
 The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.